e-c-k-e-r/vall-e/docs/models_v2.md

 However, this modality was not trained for either models, as there seems to be some weird quirk when inferencing that's caught under CUDA, but not ROCm.
 This doesn't seem to "go away" with more training, unfortunately.
 * Additionally, I'm under the impression that separate `resps_embs` are required for causal/non-causal sequences, as the previous implementation inherently has this split.

+However however, this modality doesn't seem to be necessary as the benefits of a pure NAR model outweighs the benefits of a pure AR one.

 ## Training Regimen

 The `nemo-smaller-44khz-llama-8` model is a 512-dim, 12 layered, 8 headed attention-based transformer with rotary position embedding.
 Training was performed on four V100s with AMP+`float16` with a batch size of 8 samples per GPU, and an AdamW optimizer with adequate parameters (`1.0e-4` learning rate,  betas of `[0.8, 0.95]`, weight_decay of `0.01`, linear warmup to 5K steps before holding) for 400K steps before introducing training for duration prediction in parallel.
 The dataloader sorts the dataset by duration, starting from 2 seconds and ending with 8 seconds-ed utterances.
 Training consists of computing the loss for each codebook level non-parallely (where a level is randomly assigned to a sample per a "normal" distribution) with each loss being weighed "normal"ly, for 70% of the epoch when speech starts to emerge.
 Then, the model was trained to compute the loss paralelly (where all levels have the loss computed) without weighing the loss per-level.
 Audio quality was lacking for most speakers, as the model failed to handle all codebook levels adequately.
 Additional training slowly helps, but by-the-numbers metrics don't show much improvement.